openvinotoolkit/datumaro/docs/formats/kitti_raw_user_manual.md

-Such conversion will only be successful if the output format can represent the type of dataset you want to convert, e.g. 3d point clouds annotations can be saved in `Supervisely Pointclouds` format, but not as `COCO keypoints`.
+Such conversion will only be successful if the output format can represent the type of dataset you want to convert, e.g. 3D point clouds can be saved in Supervisely Point Clouds format, but not in COCO keypoints.

 There are few ways to convert KITTI Raw dataset to other dataset format: